 “The deepest principle in human nature

 – William James

-While reflecting on my religious upbringing, I realized that the mind is a system that can be reset by ideas, especially by ideas that align our emotions (e) towards a shared purpose (m)—axiom 1.¹ Whether it be the love (e) of Jesus Christ or the pride (e) of Nazi Germany, we want to be part of something relevant (m).
+While reflecting on my religious upbringing and on our present political cultures, I realized that the mind is a system that can be reset by ideas, especially by ideas that align our emotions (e) towards a shared purpose (m)—axiom 1.¹ Whether it be the divine love (e) of Jesus Christ (m = eternal life) or the racial pride (e) of Nazi Germany (m = world dominance), we want to be part of something relevant.
 We want to belong, and we define ourselves by the groups we belong to.
 As one former neo-Nazi realized, people become extremist “because they’re searching for three very fundamental human needs: identity, community and a sense of purpose.”
 (Christian Picciolini, NPR)

 ¹As I mentioned above, achieving human cooperation is best accomplished with certain inputs—ideas that appeal to the unconscious, fixed aspects of our nature: the fundamental intuitions and motivations of the human mind.
 While we have a diversity of intuitions and motivations (for example, a feeling of being in danger, or a craving for chocolate), I will focus on one particular overlap between our intuitions and motivations, which I call our “intuitive motivation” or “shared purpose,” as it appears to draw both the affective and cognitive networks of the mind.
 I have already revealed an aspect of this motivation in the stated objective of my philosophy: the survival and flourishing of the human species.
 Most will agree that this is a worthy aim, if not the worthiest aim.
 And with this philosophy, I will reveal exactly why the mind holds this goal to be intuitively “good,” and how such an understanding of this goal might lead to its attainment.